robertoabraham/apodbot/README.md

 ## Purpose

 Post the image and text from [apod.nasa.gov](https://apod.nasa.gov) each day to Slack channel.
+We acknowledge that several projects already exist that do the same thing, but we wanted to learn now to do it ourselves.

+## Usage

+This code relies on the following packages: `slackclient`, `urllib2`, `json`, `uuid`, and `datetime`.

 ## People